Six questions to consider before designing your robot’s power architecture

 4. Should you plan for autonomous control?

 Automating tasks is essential to efficiency improvements, so even if your robot presently has human control, it’s likely that some of those human-controlled tasks will be automated in the future.
 Looking at current machine learning/artificial intelligence hardware shows that the power demands can be daunting, but Vicor solutions are already meeting those requirements.
 Planning for some additional power capability now (remember #2!) will help you scale easily when you are ready to integrate AI into your enhanced capabilities.

-Improved sensors, autonomy, mobility and AI (allowing deep learning) is enabling inspection robots to replace humans, especially in hazardous or confined areas like inside pipelines or in storage tanks.
+Figure 3: Improved sensors, autonomy, mobility and AI (allowing deep learning) is enabling inspection robots to replace humans, especially in hazardous or confined areas like inside pipelines or in storage tanks.